tmgthb/Autonomous-Agents/README.md

 [World Models with Hints of Large Language Models for Goal Achieving](https://arxiv.org/abs/2406.07381)

-- DLLM (Dreaming with Large Language Models: multi-modal model RL, which uses natural hints/goals from LLM in long-horizon tasks.
+- DLLM (Dreaming with LLMs: multi-modal model RL, which uses natural hints/goals from LLM in long-horizon tasks.
 - The use of LLM to propose sub-goals (or language hints) improves goal discovery and efficiency of exploration.

 ---